iKevinY/iKevinY.github.io/content/On Git and GitHub Flow.md

 6. Remove `silly-file.txt`.
 7. Stage all (`-A`) changes made, including file creations and deletions.
 You can specify certain files rather than using the `-A` flag to selectively stage changes.
 8. Commit the changes that have been staged.
 Continue to commit new changes and rebase when needed.
-9. Push the branch to your fork and open a pull request using GitHub's web interface!
+9. Push the `my-feature` branch to remote repository aliased as `origin` (your fork), using the `-u` flag to add the branch as a remote tracking branch.
+(Subsequent pushes will only requre a `git push` with no additional parameters.)
+Then, open a pull request using GitHub's web interface!

 For other Git-related problems that one may run into, Google can usually provide the answer.
 Be sure to look at [GitHub's help page](https://help.github.com) and the [Git documentation](http://git-scm.com/doc) itself.
 Here's to lots of open source contributions in 2015!